xpack/vscode-xpack-extension-ts/README.md

 ### IntelliSense

-For build system generators which create the `compile_commands.json` file (like CMake and meson), the xPack C/C++ Managed Build extension automatically adds the paths to these files in the `.vscode/c_cpp_properties.json` file, and the VSCode automatically processes them.
+For build system generators which create the `compile_commands.json` file (like CMake and meson), the xPack extension automatically adds the paths to these files in the `.vscode/c_cpp_properties.json` file, and the VSCode automatically processes them.